compose-spec/compose-spec/06-networks.md

     name: my-app-net
 ```

-It can also be used in conjunction with the `external` property to define the platform network that the Compose implementation
+It can also be used in conjunction with the `external` property to define the platform network that Compose
 should retrieve, typically by using a parameter so the Compose file doesn't need to hard-code runtime specific values:

 ```yml